Seattle University: College of Arts and Sciences

-The Seattle University College of Arts and Sciences is the oldest and largest undergraduate and graduate college affiliated with Seattle University.
-The college offers 41 undergraduate majors, 36 undergraduate minors, six graduate degrees, and one post-graduate certificate.
+Seattle University College of Arts and Sciences in Seattle, Washington, is the oldest undergraduate and graduate college affiliated with Seattle University.
+The College offers 33 undergraduates majors, 28 undergraduates minors, 10 graduate degrees, and 4 post-graduate certificates to more than 2,000 students.
 Its graduate program in psychology is one of the few schools in the country to focus on existential phenomenology as a therapeutic method.

+Dr. David V. Powers was the Dean of the College of Arts and Sciences for 15 years; he left in the summer of 2024 to take a sabbatical, planning to return afterward as a standard faculty member in the psychology department.
+Dr. Monica J. Casper replaced Powers as Dean of the College of Arts and Sciences on August 1, 2024, coming from San Diego State University, where she served the roles of Special Assistant to the President on Gender-Based Violence and Professor of Sociology.

+Cornish College of the Arts

+Cornish College of the Arts was founded as a private art college in 1914 and operated independently until it was acquired by Seattle University in May 2025.
+It continues to operate primarily on its South Lake Union campus and offers 12 undergraduate majors and 46 concentrations in various studies of the fine arts.

 School of Law

-Seattle University School of Law was founded in 1972 as part of the University of Puget Sound (UPS) in Tacoma, WA.
-In 1993 the University of Puget Sound and Seattle University agreed on a transfer of the law school to Seattle University; in August 1994 the transfer was completed and the school physically moved to the Seattle University campus in 1999.
-The 2019 U.S. News & World Report Law School rankings lists the school at number 122 in the nation overall, adding that the school has the number one legal writing program in the nation as well as top-20 rankings for its part-time program and its clinical programs.
+Seattle University School of Law was founded in 1972 as part of the University of Puget Sound (UPS) in Tacoma, Washington.
+In 1993 the University of Puget Sound and Seattle University agreed on a transfer of the law school to Seattle University; in August 1994 the transfer was completed and the school physically moved to Sullivan Hall on the Seattle University campus in 1999.
+The 2019 U.S. News & World Report Law School rankings list the school at number 122 in the nation overall, adding that the school has the number one legal writing program in the nation as well as top-20 rankings for its part-time program and its clinical programs.

 College of Nursing

-Seattle University's College of Nursing celebrated its 75th anniversary in 2010.
+Seattle University's College of Nursing was founded in 1935.
 It is housed in the renovated Garrand Hall, the site of the original Seattle College and the oldest building on campus.
 The 19000 sqft "state of the art" Clinical Performance Lab is located in the James Tower of Swedish on Cherry Hill, a few blocks away from the main campus.
 Undergraduate and graduate students use this lab to practice skills necessary for clinical nursing.
 The BSN and BS in Diagnostic Ultrasound programs accept transfer students from community colleges and other universities.
 The DNP program welcomes registered nurses with bachelor's degrees.
 The Advanced Practice Nursing Immersion program (APNI to DNP) offers an accelerated program for those with a bachelor's degree in another field.